 Since then, the mafias have adopted a “submersion strategy – ‘walking with padded shoes’, as he [Provenzano] termed it – aimed to keep Cosa Nostra out of the headlines … Under the Second Republic, the battle against the mafias has been carried on largely in spite of the political system, rather than because of it.
 The strange thing is that some quite extraordinary successes have been recorded all the same”.
 Indeed, today’s Parliament is still the place with the highest criminal density in the country, corruption runs wilder than in the ‘Tangentopoli’ era and submerged New Deals among politicians and mafiosi are discovered on a daily basis.

-In conclusion, this book welcomes you to Italy, land of beauty and corruption, home to Leonardo and the mafia, where the media are not free and a lot of underground knowledge – or counterculture – is needed.
-We all know too much about our bright sides, from nature to culture, from food ‘delizie’ to ‘made in Italy’ stylish manufactures: a wise traveller should bring this book with him on an Italian holiday and read it while tanning on a gorgeous Sicilian beach.
+In conclusion, this book welcomes you to Italy, land of beauty and corruption, home to both Leonardo and the criminals, where the media are not free and a lot of underground knowledge – or counterculture – is needed.
+We all know too much about our bright sides, from nature to culture, from food ‘delizie’ to ‘made in Italy’ stylish manufactures.
+Now it’s time to learn about the other side: that’s why a wise traveller should bring this book with him on an Italian holiday and read it while tanning on a gorgeous Sicilian beach.